belotserkovtsev/insta-bot/readme.md

+# ⛔️ WARNING!

+The bot is being refactored. v.1.0 was a complete mess, so i decided to come up with a better logic and pattern. v.2.0 is coming soon!

 # 🚀 Insta-bot

 <b>insta-bot is a Telegram bot which tracks instagram stats.
 It is fully written in Node.js and uses self-written Instagram API</b>